randreu28/TFG.docs/src/content/projects/gallery/index.md

 ---
-title: Showcase
+title: Gallery
-layout: ../layouts/BaseLayout.astro
+pagination: 2
 ---

-# Showcase
+# 2. Gallery

 All the projects are open source and at anyone's disposal.
 As the projects are very visual, there is also preview links to experience the end result in live.